|

 Vitamin E

 Vitamin E is a fat-soluble vitamin that acts as an antioxidant.
-It helps to protect cells from damage including skin cells.
-It also helps to soften the skin.
+Vitamin E oil helps to protect cells from damage, including skin cells.
+It also helps to soften the delicate skin around the eye.

 Carrot Seed Oil